Vedaranyeswarar Temple – Nagapattinam

 Temple Timings in Vedaranyeswarar Temple

-The temple remains open from 6:00 AM to 11:00 PM and from 5:00 PM to 8:30 PM.
+The temple remains open daily from 6:00 AM to 11:00 AM and again from 5:00 PM to 8:30 PM.
+Therefore, devotees can plan their visit conveniently during these morning and evening hours.

 Pooja Timings of Vedaranyeswarar Temple